denixsucks/cosine_similarity/README.md

 # Cosine-Similarity
-A Console Application that reveals the cosine similarity of two strings.
+A Console Application that reveals the cosine similarity of two document of strings.